 At the start of May, the New Canadians Centre launched the HOBBI (Home-Based Business Incubator) Program, a 10-week skills training program for newcomer women aspiring entrepreneurs.
 Eleven women learned new business research & development skills, marketing, and customer service.
 They received support with planning out their home-based business ideas and opportunities to apply for seed funds to help them get started.
 They continue to benefit from mentorship and additional professional development activities organised.
 As the women learned practical skills, they were empowered and encouraged to chase their aspirations.
 Grace, one of the participants, reflects, “I have learned so much, and I now feel like I can conquer the business world.
 My business ideas are reinforced, and I can’t wait for what the future holds.”
 Charlotte, another participant, adds, “I am hoping to use the knowledge to reach my dreams.“

 10. The community comes together to help resettle Afghan evacuees

 On September 15, we shared with the community that we were expecting to receive and support 78 Afghan evacuees within two days.
 We asked the community to support us in creating welcome cards for the new arrivals and to send housing and volunteer leads to us.
 We were overwhelmed with the kindness the Peterborough community showed.
 Businesses, organisations, and classrooms banded together to create thoughtful cards with warm messages of hope and welcome.
 We received hundreds of cards within a day and many leads and temporary housing offers.
 We have supported many of the initial arrivals in moving to other communities, providing itinerant and remote services as needed until they were more settled.
-And continue to receive new Afghan families and families from other parts of the world.
-And the Peterborough community is right there, lending a thoughtful and helping hand.
+We continue to receive new Afghan families and families from other parts of the world.
+The Peterborough community is right there, lending a thoughtful and helping hand.